Byram, Connecticut

 Byram is a neighborhood/section and census-designated place (CDP) in the town of Greenwich in Fairfield County, Connecticut, United States.
 It had a population of 4,146 at the 2010 census, and a census-estimated population of 4,216 in 2018.
 An endcap of Connecticut's Gold Coast, Byram is the southernmost point in the town of Greenwich and the U.S. state of Connecticut.
 It is separated from Port Chester, Westchester County, New York, by the Byram River.
 Byram was once known as East Port Chester.

 History

 The town of Greenwich is one political and taxing body, but consists of several distinct sections or neighborhoods, such as Banksville, Byram, Cos Cob, Glenville, Mianus, Old Greenwich, Riverside and Greenwich (sometimes referred to as central, or downtown, Greenwich).
 Of these neighborhoods, three (Cos Cob, Old Greenwich, and Riverside) have separate postal names and ZIP codes.

 Byram Quarry, now closed, supplied stone for the Brooklyn Bridge, the base of the Statue of Liberty and St. Roch Church.

 Geography

 According to the United States Census Bureau, Byram has a total area of 0.861 sqmi, of which 0.798 sqmi is land and 0.063 sqmi, or 7.32%, is water.

+Education

+As with other parts of the Town of Greenwich, Bryam is in the Greenwich Public Schools school district.
+The district's comprehensive high school is Greenwich High School.